Missing Collections 2025

 Verbascum: With their distinctive, upright spires of flowers, these pretty perennials (or biennials) – which come in white, yellow, orange, blue or purple – are great for bees, hoverflies and moths.

-Collections don't just have to be based around a single genus.
-Many are put together in recognition of a noted breeder or plantsperson, or around the plants bred at a specific place.
+Collections can be in recognition of a noted breeder or plantsperson, or around the plants bred at a specific place.

-The heritage of these people and plants is important to research and conserve before they are lost to horticulture.
-There are some suggestions below but this is the tip of the iceberg!
+The heritage of the people and plants is important to research and conserve before they are lost to horticulture.
+The suggestions below are just the tip of the iceberg!

 Plants associated with Valerie Finnis